iree-org/iree/CONTRIBUTING.md

 information on using pull requests.

-Each PR will be merged into the master branch as a single commit by our automation workflow.
+Each PR will be merged into the master branch as a single commit by our automation workflow with a description matching the initial PR comment/description.
 Please keep PRs small (focused on a single issue) to streamline review and ease later culprit-finding.

 ## Community Guidelines